anilsemizoglu/dataMCplotMaker/README.md

   - --divHalf: reduce the number of x-axis divisions by half
   - --nDivisions X: change the number of x-axis divisions to X, where X = number of primary divisions + 100*number of secondary divisions + 10000*number of tertiary divisions; positive to allow it to optimize (strongly recommended), negative to require it to use your values
   - --noLegend: to suppress the legend
+  - --png: to make output as png rather than pdf (must specify output name)

 Example:
   - std::vector < TH1F* > myVector;